atkinsonholly/Drizzle-tutorial-with-React-Hooks/README.md

 truffle develop
 ```

-Then, in truffle's developer console:
+Then, in the Truffle developer console:
 ```
 compile
 ```